Speed Work for Ultrarunners

 In his article, Roes contends that the ability to run a fast marathon does not translate to fast 50 and 100 mile performances due to the fact that the vast majority of road marathoners “get caught up thinking that training for a 50- or 100-miler is quite similar to training for a marathon . . .
 Running 50 or 100 miles is about strength and endurance.
 It’s about nutrition and hydration.
 It’s about patience, stubbornness, and determination.
 It’s about a lot of things, but it’s really not much about leg speed” (Powell, 41-42).

-I agree with most of what Roes said above.
-However, I disagree with regard to the role of leg speed.
+We can agree with most of what Roes said above.
+However, we disagree with regard to the role of leg speed.
 Competing in ultras requires far more stamina and strength than a marathon or other shorter distances.
 However, in the same article, Roes admits to doing tempo runs as he lowers his mileage and increases the intensity toward a goal race.
 He also states that while his own foot speed is greater than that of Anton Krupicka, Anton does so much stamina and strength work that foot speed never even comes into play.

 History has a way of correcting our assumptions.
 Unbreakable: The Western States 100 chronicles the historic showdown between 100 mile champions Hal Koerner, Geoff Roes, Anton Krupicka, and Kilian Jornet in 2010.
 As a foreshadowing of things to come, Roes - the former NCAA DI harrier - ran down and defeated the two-time Leadville champion, Krupicka.
 While Roes may believe that his foot speed did not contribute to his eventual win, any onlooker could see that Geoff was simply the more efficient runner over the final miles.
 Certainly, nutrition, stamina, strength, patience, and fortitude played HUGE roles, but none of us should be surprised that the eventual champion was also a former NCAA Division 1 cross country runner.

 Despite Geoff’s affable personality and ultra runner ethic, Geoff has a history of running fast at shorter distances.
 In his ultra running prime, Geoff was usually the best prepared athlete to toe the line.
 He spent time in the mountains, alone, under duress, for long periods of time on his feet learning how to survive and thrive.
 But in addition to his ascetic preparations, Geoff often had the best foot speed out of anyone late in the race.
-My only point here is that his leg speed didn’t seem to ever be a detriment once he learned that he couldn’t rely on leg speed alone or mere marathon training.
+Our point here is that his leg speed didn’t seem to ever be a detriment once he learned that he couldn’t rely on leg speed alone or mere marathon training.

-Although if pressed to do so, I would likely define the tempo running which Geoff admits to doing in preparation for a hard effort as ‘stamina work,’ I fear that those who read statements like Geoff’s subtitle – “Why speed training is unnecessary for ultra runners” – will assume that all training should be long slow slogs through the mountains when in reality even Geoff would argue that is absolutely not the case.
+Although if pressed to do so, we would likely define the tempo running which Geoff admits to doing in preparation for a hard effort as ‘stamina work,’ we fear that those who read statements like Geoff’s subtitle – “Why speed training is unnecessary for ultra runners” – will assume that all training should be long slow slogs through the mountains when in reality even Geoff would argue that is absolutely not the case.
 It was not what led him to be so successful and it is why the sport is seeing such an influx of relatively fast post-collegiate runners who are willing to put in the time and requisite strength and stamina work in order to be there at the end when they will have to call on a kick.

 It is why the likes of Dylan Bowman, Dakota Jones, and Chris Vargo who were not collegiate runners have begun working with coaches who prescribe threshold and fartlek runs.
 It is how Sage Canaday, Max King, and Rob Krar hang on to the super strong stamina guys and then drop sub six minute miles and leave them in their wake.
 And, yes, it is how the enigmatic Zach Miller burst onto the scene with seemingly no credentials other than a passport, thousands of miles logged at sea, and NCAA DIII running experience.
 They all incorporate hard running at shorter and faster intervals than goal race distance and pace – also known as speed work.